 Daytona Beach Shores is a city in Volusia County, Florida in the 2010 U.S. Census, it had a population of 4,247.
 Daytona Beach Shores was first organized in 1960 by local business leaders convinced that a smaller community could provide better services to its residents.
 The city was incorporated on April 22, 1960.
 In the 1970s and the 1980s, the city saw a massive building program.
 Now about 80 percent of the residents live in high-rise condominiums that stretch along the Atlantic Ocean.
 In 1997, residents voted in a straw ballot to limit the height of future buildings to 12 stories.
 The city council approved the height limit in 1998.
 A resort and retirement community built on tourism and the service industry, Daytona Beach Shores has no manufacturing industry, but caters to tourists year-round with miniature golf courses and other types of family entertainment.

-|3 - Daytona Shores (2)||9 - River Ridge (2)|
+|3 - Not In Subdivision (2)||8 - River Ridge Estates (2)|

 |4 - Not On The List (119)||9 - Townhomes At Oceans (1)|